Riizade/democratic-organization/README.md

 ## How do we fix it?
 Workers should have democratic control over the organizations they participate in.
 No individual should be able to substantially control the output of entire groups of people.
 Much has been said about how to restructure governments and nations to restore this power to workers.
 This document has a much more modest goal: to provide a realistic option for the organization of labor under the current legal and economic climate.
 Through this, the hope is that a greater share of economic organizations will be controlled by laborers in a democratic fashion, and that laborers will have more freedom to choose democratically-styled organizations over authoritarian ones and control the results of their own labor.
 While unlikely, it is hoped that in the far future democratic economic organizations become the norm, and very few individuals will be railroaded into an authoritarian economic organization as is commonplace today.

+## How do I use this repo?
+`constitution.md` contains the core of the concepts of the organization.
+Start by reading that.
+Everything else is subordinate to the text of the constitution file.